wurde/custom-elements/VISION.md

 ## Samples

-Add free and premium themes.
-These design assets serve as a litmus test that we've created a minimum viable product.
-It also provides a path to earning funds to invest back into development.
+Reusable artifacts help bootstrap the design process.
+Give designers a base to build on top of.
+Use these design assets as the proving grounds for an minimum viable product.
+Provide free and premium themes with intent to reinvest funds into development.